Ekaterina Kurakova

 Ekaterina Andreevna Kurakova (Екатерина Андреевна Куракова, Jekatierina Andriejewna Kurakowa, born 24 June 2002), nicknamed Katia, is a Russian-Polish figure skater who currently competes for Poland.
-She is a three-time Warsaw Cup champion (2019, 2022, 2023), the 2019 Mentor Toruń Cup champion, a six-time Four Nationals champion (2019–2024), and a seven-time Polish national champion (2019–2025).
+She is a three-time Warsaw Cup champion (2019, 2022, 2023), the 2019 Mentor Toruń Cup champion, a seven-time Four Nationals champion (2019–24, 2026), and an eight-time Polish national champion (2019–2026).
+Kurakova represented Poland at the 2022 and 2026 Winter Olympics.

 Personal life

 Kurakova was born on 24 June 2002 in Moscow.
 She has an older brother named Alexander.
+In addition, she is trilingual in Russian, Polish, and English.

 In October 2019, Kurakova became a Polish citizen.

-Kurakova is trilingual, being able to communicate in Russian, Polish, and English fluently.
+In 2025, she graduated from the Halina Konopacka College of Physical Culture and Tourism, earning a bachelor's degree.

 Career

 Early career

 Kurakova began learning to skate in 2006 at the age of four.
 She was coached first by Natalia Dubinskaya at the Moskvich Olympic Reserve School and later by Inna Goncharenko at CSKA Moscow.
 Representing Russia, she competed internationally in the advanced novice category for two seasons beginning in 2013–14 and then as a junior for two seasons.

 According to Kurakova, due to the level of depth in Russian women's skating, Russian coaches tried encouraging her to quit figure skating.
-Ultimately, in the summer of 2017, Kurakova wrote a letter to Marek Kaliszek, the chairman of the Polish Figure Skating Association, requesting that she represent Poland and her request was eventually accepted.
+Ultimately, in the summer of 2017, Kurakova wrote a letter to Marek Kaliszek, the chairman of the Polish Figure Skating Association, requesting that she represent Poland, and her request was eventually accepted.

 She soon began training in Toruń, coached by Sylwia Nowak-Trębacka.
 After receiving financial support from an unpublicized sponsor, she decided to move to Toronto to train under Brian Orser at the Toronto Cricket Club, beginning in December 2018.
 Later that month, she won the Four National Championships in Budapest, thus becoming the 2019 Polish national champion.
 However, due to the recent change of her country of representation, she could not compete in any ISU events until after June 2019.